nuts-foundation/nuts-node/docs/pages/deployment/tls-configuration.rst

         option forwardfor  # for correct IP logging http-request set-header X-SSL-CERT %{+Q}[ssl_c_der,base64]
         server node1 nuts_node:5555 check proto h2

+Revoked Certificates
+^^^^^^^^^^^^^^^^^^^^

+Proxies should always check whether the presented client certificate is revoked, e.g. in case its private was leaked.
+Many proxies don't automatically check certification revocation status unless explicitly configured.
+For HAProxy and NGINX you need to download/update the CRLs yourself and configure the proxy to use it (generally achieved using a scheduled script).
+This is not included in the examples above.

 No TLS
 ******